udemy/angularjs-styleguide/README.md

 	- A module for each feature
   	- A module for each reusable component (especially directives and filters)
   	- And an application level module which depends on the above modules and contains any initialization code.
+  	- each feature shall have a folder and a module.js file that aggregates all the feature modules.
+This way only module.js file will be required to export from the outside.
 ```javascript

 // app.js